mriedmann/periscope/README.md

       port: 53
 ```

 Commandline arguments will be taken into account.
-This is can be used to define global config parameters like tcp-timeout.
+This can be used to define global config parameters like tcp-timeout.

 ### Remote use